balena-io/balena-cli-masterclass/README.md

 ```

 In this instance `827b231.local` is the hostname, so the device can be SSHd
-into using `balena ssh 827b231.local`.
+into using `balena device ssh 827b231.local`.
 Note that by default, the hostname
 of a device is always its short UUID, so if you already know the UUID for the
-device, you can `balena ssh <uuid>.local` without having to perform a
+device, you can `balena device ssh <uuid>.local` without having to perform a
-`balena scan`.
+`balena device detect`.

 ### 5. Building and Deploying a release without the Builder